Nishaanth1611/Open-CV/README.md

 ## This is series of various Open-CV projects in Python.

-## Every files is included in folders.
+## Every file is included in folders.